StevenBlack/hosts/alternates/social/readme.md

 A hosts file, named `hosts` (with no file extension), is a plain-text file used by all operating systems to map hostnames to IP addresses.

 In most operating systems, the `hosts` file is preferential to `DNS`.
-Therefore if a host name is resolved by the `hosts` file, the request never leaves your computer.
+Therefore if a domain name is resolved by the `hosts` file, the request never leaves your computer.

 Having a smart `hosts` file goes a long way towards blocking malware, adware, and other irritants.